Jerrylikesgreen/Project-Tiny-Kaiju-Keeper-/README.md

 ### **Elevator Tagline**

 “Care for a cute pixel kaiju, keep it well‑fed and happy, and watch it grow into *Mothlyn* or *Gigazilla*—all crafted in ten jam‑packed days with a laser‑focused scope and professional, future‑ready code.”

+#Class:   WorldBackground
+##Inherits:   TextureRect <   Control <   CanvasItem <   Node <   Object

+###Node that holds a [texture]: PNG This is the background img used to display the envirorment the v-pet lives in.
+Currently set to stretch to screen size.